thin-edge/thin-edge.io/design/thin-edge-core.md

-# Thin-edge Core Vision
+# Thin-edge Design Principles

+__Thin-edge makes it easy the integration of cloud services, edge computing and operational technologies, with the foundations to develop business-specific IIoT gateways from a catalog of generic and use-case specific components assembled on top of a framework that enables connectivity and interoperability.__

+With IIoT, there is a fantastic opportunity for innovative use-cases and business models that are more reactive, flexible, and efficient.
+However, the challenges are many and each require a different expertise.
 A typical IoT application has to address:

-* __sophisticated business-cases__, with applications involving several vendors, actors and users;
+* __sophisticated business-cases__, with applications involving several vendors, actors and users and combining connectivity, device management, telemetry, monitoring, analytics;
-* __very diverse integration needs__ over operating systems, protocols, data sources, processing tools, actuators, cloud end-points;
+* __very diverse integration needs__ over operating systems, protocols, data sources, processing tools, actuators, cloud end-points, legacy systems;
-* __constraint environments__ with low-resources devices, high exposure to security risks, prohibitive manual operations;
+* __constraint environments__ with low-resources devices, high exposure to security risks, prohibitive manual operations, restricted upgrades;
-* __particular non-functional requirements__ safety of devices operating machines in hazardous contexts, scalability over large fleet of devices, long-term supports of scattered devices.
+* __business-critical or even safety-critical requirements__ with large fleet of devices operating in hazardous contexts and requesting long-term support.

-The forces behind these requirements are pushing in opposite directions.
+Furthermore, the forces behind these requirements are pushing in opposite directions.

 * On one side, to address the diversity of use-cases and integration requirements, one needs a large open set of features that can be easily extended and combined.
   [NodeRed](https://nodered.org/) is the archetype of such tools facilitating connections of components.
 * On the other side, to meet resource and security constraints, one needs a minimal system specifically built for a task with cherry-picked components.
-  On the extreme side, this leads to the idea of [unikernel](https://en.wikipedia.org/wiki/Unikernel) with sealed, single-purpose software images.
+  Taken to the extreme, this leads to the idea of [unikernel](https://en.wikipedia.org/wiki/Unikernel) with sealed, single-purpose software images.

-What makes thin-edge unique is its approach to reconcile these two poles with two levels of building blocks.
+What makes thin-edge unique is its approach to reconcile these two poles with two levels of building blocks that combine along an IIoT specific API.
-* To maximize flexibility and interoperability, thin-edge provides the tools to build an agent from independent executables that interact over MQTT using JSON messages.
+* To maximize flexibility and interoperability, thin-edge provides the tools to build an agent from independent executables that interact over MQTT and HTTP using JSON messages.
-* To minimize resources and vulnerabilities, thin-edge features fine-grain Rust components as well as the rules to combine them into purpose-specific agents.
+* To minimize resources and vulnerabilities, thin-edge features fine-grain Rust components as well as the rules to combine them into hardened executables.
+* To ease incremental developments, thin-edge give the developers the freedom to combine both MQTT and Rust-based components into purpose-specific gateways.
-* To make feasible the assemblage of fine-grain and MQTT-based components into IIoT agents, thin-edge comes with an extensible data model for IIoT - cloud connectivity, telemetry data, device management, child devices, ... - and defines the rules to exchange related messages over MQTT as well as between fine-grain components and at the boundary between the internal and MQTT worlds.
+* To make feasible the interoperability of components provided by different tiers, thin-edge comes with an extensible data model for IIoT - cloud connectivity, telemetry data, device management, child devices, ...

-With this approach, thin-edge eases the development of IoT applications on edge devices with a smooth transition between:
-* prototyping use-cases - when the need is to easily onboard devices for IIoT with batteries-included tools,
-* production use-cases - when the need is to deploy a hardened specific software on a large fleet of devices,
-* IIoT agent development - when the aim is to implement an application-specific agent that integrates tools and services provided by independent vendors.
-* Hardware specific software - when a manufacturer assembles his tools on the devices while letting open to his customers the option to add their own modules.

 ## Design Principles

 To achieve this goal, the foundations of thin-edge address the hardened case first.